 Qualities Exemplifying Membership: Those active in community organizations and groups who have a broad knowledge of the recreation needs and interests of the City residents.
 Along with being an active person, individuals should have some management experience so that they can summarize staff reports and make decisions involving recreational programs, parks and horticultural maintenance, commercial attractions, golf operations, and budgetary decisions.

-Regular meetings: 3:30 p.m. once per month (second Thursday of every month), City Council Chambers - City Hall (808 W. Spokane Falls Blvd.).
+Regular meetings: 3:30 p.m. once per month (second Thursday of every month), either as a virtual meeting or in the City Council Chambers - lower level City Hall, 808 W. Spokane Falls Blvd.